olahop/city-bike-dsl/README.md

 ##### BikesAtStation Diagram

 This diagram representation displays Stations, Bikes and edges between Bikes and the Station they are currently at.
 It is a very visual representation and the user can right-click to add new Stations or Bikes (or use the NodeCreation tool) and use the EdgeCreation tool to set or change the location of a Bike.
+Users can also navigate to either bikeTrips or station diagram by clicking on the bike or station nodes.
+By hovering over a bike node a number appears showing how many trips that bike has done.

+##### Station Diagram

+Station Diagram consists of the default layer and two custom layers, TripsIn and TripsOut.
+The default layer contains the domain station.
+The tripsIn layer contains all station that has a trip that ends in the domain station and tripsOut is all station that has a trip from the domain station.
+There can be multiple trips between stations.
+The diagram is only used for visualization and has no functionality.

+##### BikeTrips Diagram

+The bikeTrip diagram show all trips that the bike has done.
+The goal of the diagram is to get an overview of how bikes has been used and a view of their travel patterns.

 ##### StationOverview Tree